spinel-azure/dungeon-mapper/README.md

 - This is an **unofficial fan-made tool**
 - It is not affiliated with or endorsed by the game or its developers
 - Clearing your browser data may remove saved maps
+- Wizardry™ is a trademark of Drecom Co.,Ltd.

 ## 🛠️ Version
 - v2e